 GASB Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans (OPEB), replaces the requirements of Statement No. 43, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
 This applies if a trust fund has been established to fund future OPEB costs.
 In fiscal year 2016, the County established an OPEB Trust Fund to provide funding for future employee health care costs.
+The OPEB Trust Fund does not issue a stand-alone financial report.

 GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, replaces the requirements of Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
 The Statement establishes standards for recognizing and measuring liabilities, deferred outflows of resources, deferred inflows of resources, and expense/expenditures.
 This Statement identifies the methods and assumptions that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
-Note disclosure and required supplementary information requirements about OPEB also are addressed.